 $.
 To compile a file, you need to type

-g++ followed by the file name in the terminal:
+g++ followed by the file name in the terminal and press enter:

 The compiler will then translate the C++ program hello.cpp and create a machine code file called a.out.